 Things to be careful of

-Be careful driving or operating machinery until you know how Cystagon capsules affect you.
+Be careful driving or operating machinery until you know how CYSTAGON affects you.

-This medicine may cause some people to become drowsy or less alert than they are normally.
-If you have any of these symptoms,
+This medicine may cause drowsiness or tiredness in some people.
+If you have any of

 Children should be careful when riding bicycles or climbing trees.

 If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 This medicine helps most people with nephropathic cystinosis but it may have unwanted